-In order to enroll in the hybrid program of study.
+In order to enroll in the hybrid distance education program of study.
 The Future Professional must have the following hardware, software, and network requirements:

 - 1. Apple Laptop, Apple Ipad, and Android Tablet

-- 2. 2.0 mbps up and doen for single screen
+- 2. 2.0 mbps and single screen

 - 3. Pivot Point Lab

 - 4. Safari

 - 5. Zoom

-COSMETOLOGY (1000) 2024 CLASS START DATES
+COSMETOLOGY 2025 CLASS START DATES